The Five Red Herrings

-The Five Red Herrings (also The 5 Red Herrings) is a 1931 novel by Dorothy L. Sayers, her sixth featuring Lord Peter Wimsey.
+The Five Red Herrings (also The 5 Red Herrings) is a 1931 mystery novel by Dorothy L. Sayers, her sixth featuring the fictional gentleman detective named Lord Peter Wimsey.
 In the United States it was published in the same year under the title Suspicious Characters.
+The novel follows Lord Peter's efforts to solve the mystery of a Scottish painter who is found dead next to a canvas painted in his style by another artist, leading suspicion to fall on six talented artists in the area who had disputes with the dead man.
+Lord Peter realizes that one of the six artists is the criminal, while the other five are red herrings.

 Plot

 Significant locations in the novel – a sketch map.

 The novel is set in Galloway, a part of Scotland popular with artists and recreational fishermen.
 Sandy Campbell is a talented painter, but also a notoriously quarrelsome drunkard.
 When he is found dead in a stream, with a still-wet half-finished painting on the bank above, it is assumed that he fell in accidentally, fracturing his skull.
 Lord Peter Wimsey, who is in the region on a fishing holiday, suspects murder when he realises that something is missing from the scene which makes it likely that another artist painted the picture.
 Sayers includes a parenthetical note at this point: "Here Lord Peter Wimsey told the Sergeant what he was looking for and why, but as the intelligent reader will readily supply these details for himself, they are omitted from this page."
 A local doctor believes that the degree of rigor mortis suggests that Campbell died during the previous night.

 Whoever killed Campbell also executed the painting in Campbell's distinctive style, to contrive the appearance of an accident.
 Six talented artists in the area have had recent public brawls with Campbell: Farren, Strachan, Gowan, Graham, Waters, and Ferguson.
 One of the six is the criminal, and five are red herrings.

 All the suspects behave suspiciously: some leave the district without explanation, others give obviously inaccurate statements or conceal facts.
 Wimsey investigates, with some assistance from his friend in London, Charles Parker.
 The task of identifying the culprit is made more difficult because of the complexities of the local train timetables, the easy availability of bicycles, and the resultant opportunities for the murderer to evade notice.